Laury8nas/litespeed_connection_bypass/README.md

 ### Existing files modification and new files creation

-Since this script is adopted only for WordPress websites, it modifies these files:
+Since this script is adopted only for WordPress websites, it modifies (or better say "replaces") these files:
 - .htaccess - it adds proxying, URL rewriting rules and timeout limit ignorance rules to the file;
 - wp-config.php - the script adds the SSL configuration snippet to avoid HTTPS errors when using this script.